getjoystick/joystick-unity/README.md

 To use the Joystick Unity package, you need to follow the below steps:

-1. Import the Joystick Unity package into your Unity project.
+1. Open the Joystick Editor window by going to "Joystick" -> "Setup Window" in the Unity Editor.
+2. Open the "Environments" tab, you can define the environments and select current enviroment type.
+For each environment, you can specify a name and API Key.
+The Envariment Type will be used to provide environment-specific configurations.
-1. After importing the package, you can access the Joystick class by using the following namespace: JoystickRemote.
+3. After importing the package, you can access the Joystick class by using the following namespace: JoystickRemote.
-1. The Joystick class contains the following static methods:
+4. The Joystick class contains the following static methods:
-1. FetchConfigContent(RequestContentConfig definition, Action<bool, string> callback, bool getFreshContent = false)
+ * > FetchConfigContent(RequestContentConfig definition, Action<bool, string> callback, bool getFreshContent = false)
-1. FetchConfigContent(List<ContentConfigData> configList, Action<bool, string> callback, ExtendedRequestData extendedRequestData = null, bool getFreshContent = false)
+ * > FetchConfigContent(List<ContentConfigData> configList, Action<bool, string> callback, ExtendedRequestData extendedRequestData = null, bool getFreshContent = false)
-1. FetchCatalogContent(Action<bool, string> callback, bool getFreshContent = false)
+ * > FetchCatalogContent(Action<bool, string> callback, bool getFreshContent = false)
-1. To fetch content, call the FetchConfigContent method, passing in the RequestContentConfig or List of ContentConfigData and the callback method.
+5. To fetch content, call the FetchConfigContent method, passing in the RequestContentConfig or List of ContentConfigData and the callback method.
 You can also set a boolean value to force updating the content when requesting.
-1. To fetch the catalog content, call the FetchCatalogContent method, passing in the callback method.
+6. To fetch the catalog content, call the FetchCatalogContent method, passing in the callback method.
 You can also set a boolean value to force updating the content when requesting.

 Example Usage: